-For the company’s founder, who the celebrated British interior design magazine House & Garden named as one of its Rising Stars for 2022, it’s an opportunity not just to tackle change within the interiors industry, but to encourage people to consider how they can have a more sustainable home as well.
-If you’re contemplating how to make your home more eco-friendly, she recommends thinking about what you can reuse before you head to the store.
-“One thing that we talk about a lot with our customers is mixing buying new with buying old, and, if possible, buying second hand first.
+For the company’s founder, who House & Garden named as one of its Rising Stars for 2022, it’s an opportunity not just to tackle change within the interiors industry, but to encourage people to consider how they can have a more sustainable home as well.
+If you’re contemplating how to make your home more eco-friendly, she recommends thinking about what you can reuse before you hit the shops.
+“One thing that we talk about a lot with our customers is mixing buying new with buying old, and, if possible, buying second hand.
 It’s really rewarding,” Haines explains.
-“I think people should also start to see value in what they’ve already got and perhaps move pieces around their house.
+“I think people should also start to see value in what they’ve already got and perhaps move pieces around their house.”
 According to Haines, simple changes like this can make spaces such as corners feel fresh, even if you haven’t necessarily bought anything.

-For those who do want to buy new but also want to minimize their impact on the environment, Haines and her team have created Haines Curates, a branch of Haines Collection that features a selection of designers putting sustainability first.
-Inspired by feedback from her customers who wanted a “Haines home,” the founder and her team wanted to support small businesses who are trying their best to be as low impact as possible.
-Through Haines Curates, you can shop designs by the likes of The Campbell Collection, Pukka Print and Sophia Frances, all brands that are ensuring every step of their production process puts the environment first—from the supply chain to the packaging.
+For those who do want to buy new but also want to minimise their impact on the environment, Haines and her team have created Haines Curates, a branch of Haines Collection that features a selection of designers putting sustainability first.
+Inspired by feedback from her customers who wanted a “Haines home”, the founder and her team wanted to support small businesses who are trying their best to be as low impact as possible.
+Through Haines Curates, you can shop designs by the likes of The Campbell Collection, Pukka Print and Sophia Frances, all brands that are ensuring every step of their production process puts the environment first – from the supply chain to the packaging.